neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_10_SoA.md

 contact:
 email:
 ratings: true
-summary: Action/decision contributions to awareness with a virtual hand movement task with judging whether the movement was veridical and confidence ratings.
+summary: Virtual hand movement task where participants perform finger movements while viewing a virtual model that can be veridical or temporally/spatially distorted, then judge whether the movement was veridical and rate confidence.
 participants: 286
 cost_group: metacognition
 citation: